 Here’s what one learner using Copycat Cafe experienced:

 What Copycat Cafe is not: It’s not a grammar course.
 It’s not a vocabulary builder.
 It’s not gamified.
-And it currently only offers French (Spanish is coming soon, with more languages after that).
+And it currently offers French and Spanish only, with more languages coming soon.
 If you’re learning Japanese, German, or another language, Copycat Cafe isn’t an option yet.
 If you want those things, Duolingo and Pimsleur are both strong choices.

 Copycat Cafe is specifically for the part of language learning that most apps skip: getting you comfortable actually speaking.